NimaSafai/AssignmentTwo/Documentation.md

 2. As the title of your quiz, type a script, such as `<script>alert("You've been hacked again!")</script>`.
 Create the quiz.

-3. Then, whenever the Play tab is clicked (or http://localhost:7000/play is accessed), an alert pops up saying `You've been hacked again!`
+3. Then, whenever the Play tab is clicked (_or http://localhost:7000/play is accessed in any way, such as through the Filter function_), an alert pops up saying `You've been hacked again!`

 ## Vulnerability

-Text
+This vulnerability is basically the same as the other XSS attack that I documented here above.
+It has to do with the user input not being encoded, as we type the script in the field where the Quiz title is supposed to go.
+With the proper fix, the script shouldn't be read as anything but pure text, but in our case it's immediately parsed as the script that it is.
+The vulnerability lies in this snippet of code and specifically in the fourth from last line in the code, `s1.setString(2, title);`.
+That's the user input that goes into our code and as we can see, it's not encoded.

     try (Connection c = db.getConnection()) {
             String title = context.formParam("quiz-title");